 Tarek And Christina Getting Back Together?
-Report Says Tarek Wants To – For Money
+Report Says Tarek Wants To — For Money

 Tarek and Christina El Moussa have both moved on from their failed marriage, but Christina has had more luck post-divorce than Tarek, both personally and, apparently, professionally.
-Now, insider sources are saying that the former host of Flip Or Flop is even suggesting the two reconcile – at least, superficially – for the money!
+Now, inside sources are saying that the former host of Flip Or Flop is even suggesting the two reconcile — at least, superficially — for the money!

-As In Touch Weekly reports, an insider source, speaking on condition of anonymity, says that Tarek is trying to convince Christina to “reconcile” with him (and here “reconcile” means “pretend to reconcile, at least publicly”).
+As In Touch Weekly reports, an inside source, speaking on condition of anonymity, says that Tarek is trying to convince Christina to “reconcile” with him (and here “reconcile” means “pretend to reconcile, at least publicly”).
 And he’s doing it for one reason: dollar signs.

 “He’s tried to persuade Christina by saying it will be great for their business and open so many doors for huge payouts.”